Author: Albert Fenech

 Salina – When a Keg of Salt was Worth More than its Weight in Gold

 Malta boasts a lengthy history in saline culture.
-Let’s take a look… The salt of the earth has always fascinated me as an expression but also a re...
+Let’s take a look… The salt of the earth has always fascinated me as an expression but also a reality....
 Read more.

 Food and Drink, Further Afield, History